 Crucial Coffee

-We also wanted to try The Floridian, The Raintree Restaurant, and a few other places that all closed too early for us to add them into our schedule.
-In our hunt for great coffee we slightly disappointed with the taste and service at Kookaburra.
-We’re blaming it on the fact they may not know how to deal with busy weekends… but then we’re sort making excuses on that one.
+We also wanted to try The Floridian, The Raintree Restaurant, and a few other places that all closed too early for us to add them to our schedule.
+In our hunt for great coffee, we were slightly disappointed with the taste and service at Kookaburra.
+We’re blaming it on the fact they may not know how to deal with busy weekends… but then we’re sort of making excuses on that one.
 I ended up pitching the coffee after a few sips and chased it with macrons instead.

 Is St. Augustine a Good Road Trip from Walt Disney World?